 TEACHING

-Courses developed and taught at Trinity College, Del Mar College, and Texas A&M University.
+Courses developed and taught at the University of West Florida, Trinity College, Del Mar College, and Texas A&M University as a formal Instructor of Record.

 ANTH 201: Introduction to Anthropology